 Possible Risks of Chickenpox Immunization

 Possible mild effects are tenderness and redness where the shot was given, fever, tiredness, and a varicella-like illness.
 There is a very small chance of an allergic reaction with any vaccine.

 A rash can happen up to 1 month after the injection.
 It may last for several days but will disappear on its own without treatment.
-There is a very small risk of febrile seizures after vaccination.
+There is a very small risk of febrile seizures after vaccination with MMRV.

 When to Delay or Avoid Chickenpox Immunization